AlxV07/ICESCREAMERSt/README.md

 1. Clone project
 2. In project directory: `pip install requirements.txt`
+3. And then configure AWS (install aws-cli if needed): `aws configure` (will prompt for your credentials, talk to Alex if this setup needed)
-3. Open project directory in editor, and you're good to go!
+4. Open project directory in editor, and you're good to go!

 ## Project Overview